rvesse/airline/docs/guide/practise/jdk.md

 ### Build

-Airline can be built with Java 7, 8, 9 or 10 and our `pom.xml` contains appropriate profile customisations to enable this.
+Airline can be built with Java 7 or higher and our `pom.xml` contains appropriate profile customisations to enable this.
 Regardless of the version built the `pom.xml` will target Java 7 byte code.
-Our official releases are built with Java 7 to maximise version compatibility.

-Airline cannot currently be built with Java 11 due to Maven plugin compatibility issues.
+Airline may not build with very recent JDKs if there are any incompatibilities with our choice of Maven plugins.

 **NB** - If you are trying to build older versions from source the relevant `pom.xml` customisations may not have existed at that time.

 ### Runtime